 Hosting Provider + Login Info

 Many design agencies will require your hosting login information or may offer custom hosting packages themselves.
-This is because many setting in the back end of your server must be tweaked, updated, and connected to different parts of your website in order to make it work properly.
+This is because many settings in the back end of your server must be tweaked, updated, and connected to different parts of your website in order to make it work properly.
 Many platforms allow you to add partners or custom user logins so you can retain full control while allowing developers to access important areas.
-For most clients we recommend WordPress Basic From Inmotion Hosting.
-Its cheap, fast, and excellent for any website application.
+For most clients, we recommend WordPress Basic From Inmotion Hosting.
+It’s cheap, fast, and excellent for any website application.

 Customer Relationship Management (CRM) Software:

 You’ve probably heard the term CRM when talking to marketers.
 A CRM is an application used to manage organize and maintain customer relationships from the first time they see an ad, all the way through to lifelong customers.
-Its a central digital hub for all your online marketing, sales, and support needs.
-Some popular CRM’s include HubSpot, Keap, and Mailchimp.
-CRM’s often integrate seamlessly with your website making it invaluable to your business.
+It’s a central digital hub for all your online marketing, sales, and support needs.
+Some popular CRMs include HubSpot, Keap, and Mailchimp.
+CRMs often integrate seamlessly with your website making them invaluable to your business.
 At NeuWeb we’ve developed one of these extremely powerful systems with all the bells and whistles without the enormous monthly bill.
 Contact us today to see how you can get a free live demo.

 Email Provider and/or Autoresponder

 Many local businesses are also harnessing the power of email and text messaging to reach their customers more easily with new offers and exclusive deals.
 If your business uses an email service make sure to include that information for your web designer during the planning phase.

 Nobody knows your business better than you.
 You know the terms customers use, what their common questions are, and how to most effectively communicate with them.
 Creating a list of common keywords for your industry can be a great delight for your content creators when designing a new website.